notnmeyer/tsk-docs/docs/usage.md

 ### Variable Hierarchy

 Environment variables are loaded in the following order.
-Items lower in the list override locations appearing higher.
+Items loaded later in the list override locations loaded earlier.

 - the top-level `env` key
 - the top-level `dotenv` key
 - `tasks.<task_name>.env`
-- the parent process, e.g., MY_VAR=hey tsk ...
+- the parent process, e.g., `MY_VAR=hey tsk ...``
 - `tasks.<task_name>.dotenv`

 ### Pure tasks

 "Pure" tasks do not inherit their parent environment (with the exceptions of `$USER` and `$HOME`, which are always inherited).
-You can set a task's `pure` attribute to `true` if a task should always be pure, or use the `--pure` CLI option to enable this as a one-off.
+You can set a task's `pure` attribute to `true` if a task should always be pure, or use the `--pure` CLI option to run tasks with a clean env.

 ## Run a task from a subdirectory